Green-Software-Foundation/Workload-Dynamic-Power-and-Cooling/power intelligence management protocol.md

 ### Conformity assessment framework

-Conformity assessment for PIMP implementations shall include the testing requirements specified in 11.2 to 11.4.
+Conformity assessment for PSWD implementations shall include the testing requirements specified in 11.2 to 11.4.

 ### Protocol conformance testing